MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/kmdf-version-history.md

 |1.1|Download only|None|Windows 2000 and later|
 |1.0|Download only|None|Windows XP and later|

-You can use the Windows Driver Kit (WDK) with Microsoft Visual Studio 2015 to build drivers that run on Windows 7 and later.
+You can use the Windows Driver Kit (WDK) with Microsoft Visual Studio 2017 to build drivers that run on Windows 7 and later.

 For a complete list of callbacks and methods, and which frameworks and versions they apply to, see [Summary of WDF Callbacks and Methods](https://msdn.microsoft.com/library/windows/hardware/dn265591).

 For information about the new features for KMDF drivers in Windows 10, see [What's New for WDF Drivers](index.md).

+## KMDF Version 1.27

+Unchanged from version 1.25.

 ## KMDF Version 1.25